UBC-MDS/exploratory-data-viz/chapters/en/slides/module7/module7_03.md

 an abbreviated version of the movies dataset which you can see in this slide.

+This data contains how much each movie made, when it was released, its genre, maturity rating, and user ratings on two online sites: IMDB and Rotten Tomatoes.

 ---

 ## Interactive selections can make charts with many categories more effective